Share This Blog!

 Fast forward to these days.
 Is it time for new blame game to start?
 You bet.
 Will Powers That Be try to find another scapegoat, allowing real culprits escape spotlight once again, thus dooming us for another boom-bust cycle?
 That's exactly what is happening in front of our very eyes, with the same arguments and purpose.
 This time it's HFT.
 They cause unsubstantiated direction (never mind that they scalp tiny spreads, often less than a cent, not causing any direction).
 They cause volatility (never mind that in order to earn their rebate they must ADD liquidity by putting in bids and offers, not taking someone's; thus they do provide liquidity for higher time frames as design intends).
 They cause crashes when withdraw their orders (never mind that if it were so then forbidding their activity would have caused crash right away).
 There are many other accusations, most of them based on complete lack of understanding how market mechanisms function.
 There are probably valid ones too but it's hard to hear them in the choir.
 Nor there any interest in meaningful discussion - just as there wasn't any back then, after tech boom.
 Just as back then, there are those who fuel all this finger-pointing with purpose of shaping up yet another scapegoat and diverting the spotlight from real culprits, while imitating activity instead of resolving real problems.
 Then, there are those who simply misdirect their anger, believing that it's HFT that really causes troubles in the market...

-So, there you go.
-Instead of real solutions we are going to get tweaks to what needs no tweaking.
+So there you go.
+Instead of real solutions we are going to get tweaks to what needs no tweaking, and measures that will harm retail investor.
 Blood-thirsty angry crowds will be satisfied.
 Officials charged with market oversight will demonstrate that the measures have been taken.
 Mission will be accomplished - once again.

 That's why I express contrary view on this topic so adamantly.
 I've seen it already.
 Same arguments, same volume increase, reaching crescendo soon.
 Same purpose.
 Same outcome, too.